Install on Kubernetes

 The deployment process typically takes a few minutes to complete depending on factors like Kubernetes cluster resource availability, private image repository download time etc.

-Verify deployment
+Verify app

 Follow these steps to verify deployment:

-Verify cluster
+Verify deployment status on cluster

 -